 |Names and Identifiers|

-Leucine is an essential amino acid that is used in the biosynthesis of proteins.
-Leucine is an α-amino acid, meaning it contains an α-amino group (which is in the protonated −NH3+ form under biological conditions), an α-carboxylic acid group (which is in the deprotonated −COO− form under biological conditions), and a side chain isobutyl group, making it a non-polar aliphatic amino acid.
-It is essential in humans, meaning the body cannot synthesize it: it must be obtained from the diet.
-Human dietary sources are foods that contain protein, such as meats, dairy products, soy products, and beans and other legumes.
-It is encoded by the codons UUA, UUG, CUU, CUC, CUA, and CUG.
+Isoleucine is an α-amino acid that is used in the biosynthesis of proteins.
+It contains an α-amino group (which is in the protonated −NH+ 3 form under biological conditions), an α-carboxylic acid group (which is in the deprotonated −COO− form under biological conditions), and a hydrocarbon side chain, classifying it as a non-polar, uncharged (at physiological pH), aliphatic amino acid.
+It is essential in humans, meaning the body cannot synthesize it, and must be ingested in our diet.
+Isoleucine is synthesized from pyruvate employing leucine biosynthesis enzymes in other organisms such as bacteria.
+It is encoded by the codons ATT, ATC, ATA.